openhab/website/blog/2025-07-21-openhab-5-0-release.md

 ## Sitemap & Basic UI Enhancements

-- New `interpolation` parameter for charts to change how the line between two data points is drawn: Either `linear` or `step`.
 - Basic UI now reloads the chart with higher resolution when clicking the zoom button instead of just upscaling the initial image.
 - New Basic UI setting to choose how to display buttons: rectangular (default), rounded or pill-shaped.
 - Basic UI now avoids shrinking the value of a `Text` element and instead shrinks the label.